jtpack/nymphes-osc/README.md

 # Nymphes OSC Bridge

-### A Software Object That Provides OSC Control of the Dreadbox Nymphes MIDI Synthesizer
+### A software object that provides OSC control of the Dreadbox Nymphes MIDI synthesizer

 # OSC and MIDI Message Reference